Local Business Tax Receipt(formerly known as Occupational License)

 Forms of payment accepted: Mastercard, American Express or Visa, or a valid checking account with U.S. funds drawn on a U.S. bank.

 Renewal payments must be made before Sept.
-30 or be subject to late penalities.
+30 or be subject to late penalties.
 Any person who does not pay the required local business tax within 150 days after the initial notice of tax due, and who does not obtain the required Local Business Tax Receipt, is subject to civil actions and penalties.

 State-regulated professionals and businesses, such as physicians, engineers, real estate firms, mortgage brokers, restaurants, must submit current state certificates when applying for a new local business tax receipt.
 For more information, call 850-487-1395 or review what services require a Florida Department of Business and Professional Regulation License.